Dynamical Stability and Critical Exponents of the Neutral (S-type) Gubser-Rocha Model with Momentum Dissipation: Linear perturbations

 \section{Linear perturbations}

-To see the dynamical stability of the system and the Nambu-Goldstone modes associated with the $U(1)$ symmetry in the neutral limit, we consider small perturbation fields around the background solution.
-The NG modes is related with the perturbation of the axio-dilaton field.
+To analyze the amplitude modes and the Nambu-Goldstone modes associated with the $U(1)$ symmetry in the neutral limit, we consider small perturbation fields around the background solution.
+The frequency of the amplitude mode reflects the dynamical (in)stability of the system.
+The amplitude and NG modes are mainly related to the axio-dilaton perturbation fields in our case.
 Since the gravitational perturbation fields are gauged under the diffeomorphism, which corresponds to the coordinate transformation invariance, we have to solve the system with the gauge symmetry.
-The number of the degrees of freedom in our model is summarized in table \ref{tab:dof}.
+The number of the degrees of freedom in our model is summarized as table \ref{tab:dof}.